Elmer Wilhoite: USC

-Later years
+Later life

 Wilhoite was selected by the Cleveland Browns in the 12th round of the 1953 NFL draft, but he instead pursued a career as a boxer.
 In his first fight, he won by a knockout after 45 second of the first round against Humphrey Jiminez at Merced, California.
 In September 1953, he won his second professional bout by a second-round technical knockout (TKO) over Clayton Mann in a match at the Olympic Auditorium in Los Angeles.

 In 1954, he tried out with the Toronto Argonauts of the Canadian Football League (CFL), but he was released in early August 1954.
 He signed with the Baltimore Colts in December 1954, but did not make the team in 1955.
 In July 1957, he signed with the Calgary Stampeders of the CFL.

 Wilhoite returned briefly to boxing in 1958.
 He later operated H&S International, a salvage company.
 Wilhoite was married to Judy Berg and had a son, Edward, in addition to her sons, Anthony and Bill, from a previous marriage.
 The couple later divorced.
 He had six grandchildren: Travis Wilhoite (Edward), Courtney, Kyle, Angela and Rachel Vassalo (Bill), and Lily Vassalo (Anthony).
 Wilhoite died in 2008 at Hawthorne, Nevada.